DouglasRoyds/vimrc/doc/tips.md

 %:p                     | Current file name complete with its full path
 %:h                     | Just the path to the current file :cd %:h                 | Changes the default directory to the current file's directory.
 I've mapped this as `,cd`
 %:r                     | Current file name without its extension.
-To edit the file that has the same name as the current file, but the extension .sm:
+%:r.sm                  | Edit the file that has the same name as the current file, but the extension .sm `:echo expand("%:r")`   | So exactly what do I get from a "%:r"?
-%:r.sm                  |
-`:echo expand("%:r")`   | So exactly what do I get from a "%:r"?
 Ctrl-G                  | So what is the current file name (normal mode only)?
 1Ctrl-G                 | Fully-qualified